mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 A typical implementation sequence is:

-1. Copy the V2 reference metadata and make all referenced AIMD trajectories available under `custom_model_evaluation/data/ref-trajs/`.
+1. Use the default V2 reference metadata, or copy it and its referenced AIMD trajectories under `custom_model_evaluation/data/ref-trajs/`.
-2. Implement `md_<model>.py` for ASE and TorchSim by adapting the closest V2 examples.
-Run a short one-system validation and compare energy/force output.
+2. Implement the ASE and TorchSim factory modules, then run the generic scripts with `--system` and `--max-steps` for a short validation.
+Compare their initial energy/force output.
 3. Run the complete reference-matched NVT workload with both engines.
 Confirm that every requested system has a non-empty HDF5 trajectory and timing CSV.
 4. Add ASE and TorchSim RMSE wrappers using the same loader functions, then